pyamsoft/pstate-frequency/README.md

 If you are attempting to use the udev rule but pstate-frequency fails to
 change the frequencies when the power state has changed, udev may be failing
 to notice your change of power source.
 Please read and understand the udev
-rule included in the assets directory, before attempting to create a work
+rule included in the res directory, before attempting to create a work
 around rule for your particular system.
 Should you succeed in creating a
 working udev rule for your system, please feel free to submit it to the
 main project as a pull request on GitHub.